instamobile/swift-starter-kit/README.md

-# Swift Starter Kit 🚀🚀🔥🔥
+# iOS Swift Starter Kit 🚀🚀🔥🔥

 Boilerplate Onboarding App in Swift with Firebase Integration, Facebook Login and Push Notifications.
 Save days of app development by starting your next iOS app with this complete Xcode project.